NextronSystems/aurora-agent-manual/usage/installation.rst

 Custom Settings
 ---------------

-Adding your own Sigma rules or IOCs is described in chapter :ref:`custom signatures <Custom Signatures>`.
+Adding your own Sigma rules or IOCs is described in chapter :ref:`custom signatures <Custom Signatures and IOCs>`.
 The preferred way is to add them to the ``custom-signatures`` folder before you install Aurora.

 All the flags that you use after ``--install`` get written to the configuration file named ``agent-config.yml`` in the ``C:\\Program Files\\Aurora Agent\\`` folder and will be used by the service.